drewwint/drewEwinters.site/content/event/ANCP_2021/index.md

   postcode: '00907'
   country: Puerto Rico

-summary: This original data collection (PI Winters) tests the impact of cognitive control on affective theory of mind in a sample of early adolescents that vary on callous-unemotional traits.
-I presented the findings demonstrating the negative impact of placing additional demands on cognitive control has on affective theory of mind amongst adolescents with callous-unemotional traits.
+summary: Results from the original data collection (PI Winters) that tested the impact of cognitive control on affective theory of mind in a sample of early adolescents that vary on callous-unemotional traits.

 abstract: ""